zhouyflab/R-Predictor/README.md

 regression_data = torch.load(regression_location, map_location="cpu") to regression_data = torch.load(regression_location, map_location="cpu", weights_only=False)
 in ./anaconda3/envs/esm-lrr/lib/python3.11/site-packages/esm/pretrained.py

 Note on Compatibility: Although the installation procedures above have been thoroughly tested, please note that the 64-bit package of Paircoil2 appears to be missing the required .paircoil2 file, which may prevent it from running successfully on 64-bit operating systems.
 If you encounter any difficulties during the installation of R-Predictor, please feel free to open a GitHub issue or contact us via email at zhenyaliu77@gmail.com.
-We are happy to provide technical support or, if necessary, grant access to use R-Predictor directly on our HPC environment.
+We are happy to provide technical support or, if necessary, grant accessto use R-Predictor directly on our HPC environment.
 ~~~
 **If the above tools cannot be installed via conda or downloaded from the official website, please go to the [tools](tools/) folder.**